pboyajian/chutor/README.md

 }
 ```

+Caching:
+- The server computes a content-addressed key from dataset + options.
+If present in cache, responses are returned quickly.
+- Append `?force=true` to bypass cache for debugging.
+- Basic cache metrics are available at `GET /api/cache/info` (DEV only): entries, size, hit/miss.

 Notes:
 - The backend focuses on the summary.
 The frontend worker derives “played/best SAN”, per‑ply FEN and recurring groups using the summary and PGNs.